astitva22/RoboReG-Gyrosphere/README.md

 </p>
 Where alphas and betas are the angles of axis of torques with the base x and y axes. and T standing for torques are our actuations.
 R represents the radius of the bot and I its moment of inertia

-Now to get the system to converge to a specific state, we have various control methods such as-

-1. Proportional-Intergral-Derivative Control
-2. Linear Quadratic Regulator
-3. Model Predictive Control

 For our simplified model, we have used Linear Quadratic Regulator or LQR controller.
 This is because our system is already linear and also with robust nature of LQR controllers.

 For our final robot design, we will be using Model Predictive Control,work is in progress for that.